Nashville, Chattanooga and St. Louis Railway: History

 The company also took full control of the Duck River Valley Narrow Gauge Railway in 1888, converting it to standard gauge the following year.
 It had already leased the line, which linked Columbia, Lewisburg, and Fayetteville, Tennessee from its owners in 1879, when they had difficulty completing the final stretch into Fayetteville.

+The railroad's only heavy repair shops for locomotives and cars were located in Nashville, Tennessee.
+The first roundhouse and machine shop were built in 1850, which were expanded by Confederate troops during the Civil War.
+By 1888 the shops had become obsolete and inadequate, so they were moved to a larger tract of land two miles west, below Charlotte Avenue.
+The new shops featured a full-circle roundhouse and a dozen shop buildings served by two transfer tables.

 The Louisville and Nashville Railroad, an aggressive competitor of the NC&StL, gained a controlling interest in 1880 through a hostile stock takeover that caused much rancor between the cities of Nashville and Louisville.

 However, the railroads continued to operate separately until finally merging in 1957.
 The company gave up steam operations in 1953.
 After the 1880 takeover, the NC&StL acquired branch lines in Kentucky and Alabama, and expanded from Nashville to Memphis.
 In 1890 the tracks reached Atlanta, Georgia, by leasing the state-owned Western and Atlantic Railroad.

 In 1902, the L&N was acquired by the Atlantic Coast Line Railroad in a takeover similar to that of the NC&StL, but continued to operate as a separate company.
 In 1982, the L&N's corporate existence ended when it was merged into ACL's successor, the Seaboard System Railroad.
 After several other mergers, in 1986 the Seaboard System was renamed CSX Transportation, which continues to use the original NC&StL route between Nashville, Chattanooga, and Atlanta.
 Other portions of the system, such as the route to Hickman, have been abandoned.